top of page

 It can feel overwhelming at first with the amount of information the internet throws at dog owners.
 Below is a list of basic necessities we feel would benefit all puppy owners:

 1. Food and water bowls: Puppies need appropriately sized bowls.
-Ceramic is easy to clean and hard for a rambunctious puppy to tip over and spill.
-Some stainless bowls come with non skid coating on the bottom and are easy to sanitize.
+Stainless steel is easy to sanitize and keep clean.
+Some stainless bowls come with non skid coating on the bottom.
 Bonus they also come in fun colors!

 3. Leash, harness, and collar: A sturdy, lightweight harness and leash are essential for walks and training.
 We love the bark appeal line of step in harnesses for our puppies, they fit tiny, wiggly bodies perfectly!
 Your microchip or other identification tags will also attach to your collar, so your puppy gets home safely.